What I wish I had known before retirement

 Before forming WealthScope Financial with his business partners, Glenn C. Breslauer and Michael Engler, Michael spent years working with residency programs and helping medical professionals create personalized financial strategies.
 His comprehensive approach delves into several key areas, including, but not limited to: developing investment strategies; creating tax-efficient means of wealth accumulation, distribution and transfer; and protection management.
 Michael holds Series 6 & 63 FINRA securities registrations, as well as, life and health insurance licenses.

 Material discussed is meant for general informational purposes only and is not to be construed as tax, legal, or investment advice.
+Although the information has been gathered from sources believed to be reliable, please note that individual situations can vary.
 Therefore, the information should be relied upon only when coordinated with individual professional advice.
-Michael Steigerwalt is a Registered Representative and Financial Representative of Park Avenue Securities LLC (PAS).
-OSJ: 1767 SENTRY PARKWAY WEST SUITE 200 BLUE BELL, PA 19422.
-Securities products and advisory services offered through PAS, member FINRA, SIPC.
-Financial Representative of The Guardian Life Insurance Company of America® (Guardian), New York, NY.
-PAS is a wholly owned subsidiary of Guardian.
-WealthScope Financial is not an affiliate or subsidiary of PAS or Guardian.
-2021-128764 Exp 10/23
+Penn Mutual and its subsidiaries do not issue or advise with regard to student loans.
+Registered Representative of Horner, Townsend & Kent (HTK).
+161 Washington Street, Suite 700, Conshohocken, PA 19428.
+610-771-0800.
+Securities products offered through HTK, member FINRA, SIPC.
+Financial Professional of Penn Mutual Life Insurance Company.
+HTK is a wholly owned subsidiary of Penn Mutual.
+WealthScope Financial is not an affiliate or subsidiary of HTK or Penn Mutual.
+2021-123105 Exp 06/23